Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Abstract

 \section{Abstract}

 In a setting of many-to-one two-sided matching with non-transferable utilities, e.g., college admissions, we study conditions under which preferences of both sides are identified with data on one single market.
-The main challenge is that every agent's actual choice set is unobservable to the researcher.
-Assuming that the observed matching is stable, we show nonparametric and semiparametric identification of preferences of both sides under appropriate exclusion restrictions.
-Our identification arguments are constructive and thus directly provide a semiparametric estimator.
-In Monte Carlo simulations, the estimator can perform well but suffers from the curse of dimensionality.
-We thus adopt a parametric model and estimate it by a Bayesian approach with a Gibbs sampler, which works well in simulations.
-Finally, we apply our method to school admissions in Chile and conduct a counterfactual analysis of an affirmative action policy. \\ {\scshape \bf Keywords}: Many-to-one Two-sided Matching, Non-transferable Utility, Nonparametric Identification, Semiparametric Identification, College Admissions, School Choice.
+Regardless of whether the market is centralized or decentralized, assuming that the observed matching is stable, we show nonparametric identification of preferences of both sides under certain exclusion restrictions.
+To take our results to the data, we use Monte Carlo simulations to evaluate different estimators, including the ones that are directly constructed from the identification.
+We find that a parametric Bayesian approach with a Gibbs sampler works well in realistically sized problems.
+Finally, we illustrate our methodology in decentralized admissions to public and private schools in Chile and conduct a counterfactual analysis of an affirmative action policy. \\ {\scshape \bf Keywords}: Many-to-one Two-sided Matching, Non-transferable Utility, Nonparametric Identification, College Admissions, School Choice.

 \setstretch{1.5}

 \setstretch{1.3}